-1. Gather basic data on real estate transfers.

-- 2. Screen and edit information to make any necessary adjustments for conditions of sale and exclude all sales that do not represent arm's-length transactions. - 3.
-Put relevant data into an acceptable format for processing on computer. - 4.
-Sort information by listed categories of real estate within each area. - 5.
+- 1. Gather basic data on real estate transfers. - 2.
+Screen and edit information to make any necessary adjustments for conditions of sale and exclude all sales that do not represent arm's-length transactions. - 3.
+Put relevant data into an acceptable format for processing by computer programs. - 4.
+Sort information by categories of real estate within each area. - 5.
 Total the data and compute statistics to describe the information.

 One of the main objectives in property tax administration is an equalized assessment.
-It is important that maximum equalization be attained both among local property owners and between taxing districts because the assessment serves as a basis for:
+It is important that equalization be attained both among local property owners and between taxing districts because the assessment serves as a basis for:

 - 1. Tax levies by overlapping governmental units (i.e. counties, school districts, and special taxing districts). - 2.
 Determination of net bonded indebtedness restricted by statute to a percentage of either the local assessed value or market value. - 3.
 Determination of authorized levies restricted by statutory tax rate limits. - 4.
-Apportionment of state aid to governmental units via the school aid formula and the local government aid formula.
+Apportionment of state aid to governmental units via the school aid formula and the local government aid formulae.

 An equitable distribution of the tax burden is achieved only if it is built upon a uniform assessment.
-The result of a non-uniform assessment is a shift in the tax burden to other property owners.
+Non-uniform assessment will result in a shift in the tax burden to other property owners.